 Before you start looking for another operating system, make a list of the things you currently do on your computer and the programs you use.
 Basically, you can do anything on Linux you can do on other operating system, nonetheless your favorite applications may just not be available for it.

-If you don't have to stick with certain programs, e. g. for professional reasons, and are not a hardcore gamer, there is probably an alternative available for Linux, that provides all the features you need.
+If you don't have to stick to certain programs, e. g. for professional reasons, and are not a hardcore gamer, there is probably an alternative available for Linux, that provides all the features you need.

 So if your specific requirements don't rule out using Linux, read on about things to consider and resources to help making a choice.